stratself/tswg/README.md

 # tswg

-Run a Tailscale exit node alongside a WireGuard tunnel from another VPN provider.
+Daisy chain a Tailscale with a WireGuard tunnel from another VPN provider, to create a VPN exit node for your tailnet.

 Tested working on rootless Podman.

-**This is highly experimental**, I'm a noob etc... please open issues to correct any of my footguns that you can find.
+Although this is highly experimental, so please open issues to correct any of my footguns that you can find.

 ## Features